sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 Sampling distributions and the central limit theorem
 ----------------------------------------------------

-The law of large numbers is a very powerful tool but it’s not going to be good enough to answer all our questions.
+The law of large numbers is a very powerful tool but it is not going to be good enough to answer all our questions.
 Among other things, all it gives us is a “long run guarantee”.
 In the long run, if we were somehow able to collect an infinite amount of data, then the law of large